nuspell/nuspell/README.md

 For dictionary development, use the `--with-warnings` option of configure.

-For interactive user interface of Hunspell executable, use the `--with-ui option`.
+For interactive user interface of Nuspell executable, use the `--with-ui option`.

 Optional developer packages: